Skip to content

 The aim of an actuarial valuation is to suggest:

-• How much money the Plan needs to cover the benefits members have already earned.
+• How much money the Plan needs to cover the benefits members have already earned

-• What contributions the Plan needs for benefits building up in future.
+• What contributions the Plan needs for benefits building up in future

-No-one can predict what will happen in the future with certainty, but by choosing sensible assumptions, it is possible to estimate how much money is needed now to provide benefits in the future.
+No-one can predict what will happen in future with certainty, but by choosing sensible assumptions, it is possible to estimate how much money is needed now to provide benefits in future.
 As the Trustee, we then use our judgement to decide on an appropriate funding plan.
 It is a legal requirement that we discuss and agree with the Company the assumptions to be used and the funding plan to be adopted.
-The Trustee also seeks the advice of the Plan Actuary, one of our professional advisers, before making any decisions.
+The Trustee also seeks the advice of the Scheme Actuary, one of our professional advisers, before making any decisions.

 In the actuarial valuation, the Plan Actuary compares: